mikes222/mapsforge_flutter/README.md

     mapModel.setMapViewPosition(48.0901926, 16.308939);

-If you want your own marker datastore add the following to the MapModel:
+If you want your own marker datastore add one or more of the following to the MapModel:

     MarkerDataStore markerDataStore = MarkerDataStore();
     markerDataStore.markers.add(BasicMarker(